 SHERI SMITH Notary Public - State of Florida Expires on May 31, 2026 will have a meeting and will hold public hear-ings on the following items hereafter described in cleatal on January 27, 2025 at 5:00 PM or as soon thereafter as the matters may be as soon thereafter as the matters may be considered to the public of the public of Said public meetings will be held in the Board of Superisor's meeting one in the basement of the Woodbury Courthy Courthouse, 820 Douglas Street Sour City, Iowa.
-Copies of said here may now be examined at the office of the Woodbury Courthy Commissing and Eco-oron the Woodbury Courthy Commissing and Eco-oron the Woodbury Courthy Commissing and Eco-oron who wish to be heard in respect to threse matters should appear at the aforesaid public here is the possibility for isolation.
-However, there is the possibility for lischnical difficulties there is the possibility for lischnical difficulties with prince and computer systems.
-You may forward your written comments by mail or nearlit to "Woodbury Courthy Commission," You will consider the proper of the properties of present and should be received no later than 1000 AM on Fig. 1, an.
+Copies of said here may now be examined at the office of the Woodbury Courthy Commission and its ordine of the Woodbury Courthy Commission and its ordine for the Woodbury Courthy Commission and the Woodbury Courthy Commission and the Woodbury Courthy Commission of the Woodbury Courthy Commission search with which the search of the hearings in person or cell 7:12-45-41:133 and enter the Conference to Sis Gibbs 537+6 using the meeting to listen or comment.
+However, there is the possibility for lischnical difficulties there is the possibility for lischnical difficulties the properties of the properties of the courth Courthouse, 620 Douglas 93, Sours for meeting the properties of the constitution of the considered and should be received no later than 1000 AM on Fig. 1, an.
 34, 2025.
-2001 SONING GREDHAICE TEXT AMERIONEET CONSIDERATION.
+2008.
+2009.
+The Woodbury Courth Courthouse Court Courth Courth (Courth Sis 2008.
+2009.
+2009.
+The Courth (Courth Sis 2008.
+2009.
+2009.
+The Woodbury Courth Courth (Courth Sis 2008.
+2009.
+2009.
+2009.
+The Courth (Courth Sis 2009.